 - Get a flu vaccine.

-- Flu viruses are constantly changing and flu vaccines are updated each season -- you should get a flu vaccination every year to get protected.
-Everyone ages 6 months and older are recommended to get a flu vaccine.
+- Flu viruses are constantly changing, and flu vaccines are updated each season -- you should get a flu vaccination every year to get protected.
+Everyone ages six months and older are recommended to get a flu vaccine.
 A common misconception is that a flu shot causes flu illness – that is not true, the flu vaccine does not cause flu!

-- Take actions to stop the spread of germs.
+- Take action to stop the spread of germs.

 - Try to avoid close contact with sick people, and if you are sick, stay home to rest and not come to work at least 24 hours after your fever is gone.